 The Dalai Lama sees limitations to humanity's hyper-focus on the material world.
-"Today's world is focused mainly on material development and pleasure," he said on the first day of the three-day livestream.
+"Today's world is focused mainly on material development and pleasure," he said during the three-day livestream.
 "With these, are people happier?
 Is there more peace, good health, and peace of mind?
 That is not the case.
 So although there has been so much advancement in material development, people's desire and greed have increased.
 Material developments actually become conditions for increasing our negative emotions."

 Humanity needs more wisdom, he stated, "to use our intelligence to see the pros and cons of our actions.
 You need to know the purpose of what you are doing, and then engage in the actions."

-Wisdom upgrades you to a new operating system inside yourself, as the graphic below shows.
+Wisdom shifts you into a new mode of communication and upgrades you to a new operating system inside yourself, as the graphic below shows.
 Traditional Christian teaching, notably in Corinthians, points out that knowledge puffs you up, but love and wisdom build you up.
 Wisdom taps into your creativity and your deepest connections.
-Wisdom allows you to free yourself of overwhelm and build a more purposeful and meaningful life.
+Wisdom allows you to free yourself of overwhelm, find clarity, and build a more purposeful and meaningful life.

 Global Trends Are Shifting Our Internal Operating System from Knowledge to Wisdom